emeraldbird/useful-scripts/README.md

 # useful-scripts
-A collection of scripts that were once written and even used
+A collection of scripts that were once written and maybe even used

 ### Examples
 #### 1. Check your hosts for certificates expiration